19hours/sg-statutes/Acts/Statistics Act.md

 7.

-Data Governance & Analytics Unit of the Monetary Authority of Singapore.
+Data Analytics Group of the Monetary Authority of Singapore.

 [S 153/2015 wef 27/03/2015]

+[S 80/2017 wef 15/03/2017]

 8.